 According to Copyblogger, 80% of readers never make it past the headline.

-The shorter and catchier you keep your Facebook ad headlines, the more likely people are to read it.
+The shorter and catchier you keep your Facebook ad headlines, the more likely people are to read them.

-Short headlines work because you're delivering a compelling message in a compressed format.
-Which means that you’ll have to spend more time thinking about what really matters to your audience.
+Short headlines work because they deliver a compelling message in a compressed format.
+To condense headlines, think about what really matters to your audience.

 A good value offer always boosts the CTR of your ads.